Curriculum

 Vocational Pathways and Work Experience

-Our aspirational ‘Careers & LifeSkills’ programme ensures our learners have experiences that set them up for independence and help them to realise their talents.
+Our aspirational ‘Preparation for Adulthood’ programme ensures our learners have experiences that set them up for independence and help them to realise their talents.
 This programme is under constant review to ensure it provides our learners with the very best chances for lifelong success.
 We look forward to shortly be offering additional work experience and independence training opportunities for all Year 11 learners.
 This will involve interviewing for and attending a placement with an external organisation working within the sector that each learner is specifically interested in.

 Community and Charity